Posts Tagged ‘books’

 A Bee in a Cathedral by Joel Levy is a fascinating book of science analogies and astonishing numbers.
 Suitable for all ages, only the physics section is a bit complex.
 A few of my favourites factoids:

-- Every day 1 million meteoroids strike the Earth.
+- Every day 1 million meteoroids strike the Earth

-- Travelling in a rocket at 250,000km/h, it would take you 18,000 years to reach the nearest star, Proxima Centauri.
+- How far to the nearest star, Proxima Centauri?
+Travelling in a rocket at 250,000km/h, it would take you 18,000 years

-- Most of the living cells in your body are less than a month old.
+- Most of the living cells in your body are less than a month old

-- About 50 million neutrinos are passing through you now.
+- About 50 million neutrinos are passing through you now

 - Every molecule in a glass of water is changing partners billions of times a second.

-If an atom were blown up to the size of a cathedral, the nucleus would be no larger than a bee buzzing about in the centre.
+- If an atom were blown up to the size of a cathedral, the nucleus would be no larger than a bee buzzing about in the centre.

 Tags: books, honey bees, reviews, science